 This method appears to be very successful in documenting hydrops in Meniere's patients (Ito et al, 2016).
 This method is "emerging", and not offered by most radiology departments.

-Dr. A Sephardi (2015), from UCLA, was kind enough to provide the images below that are examples of the MRI in patients with Meniere's.
-They use a subtraction technique now that shows the perilymph signal as white, the endolymph as black, and the surrounding bone as a medium gray.
+Dr. A Sephardi (2015), was kind enough to provide the images below that are examples of the MRI in patients with Meniere's.
+They used a subtraction technique now that shows the perilymph signal as white, the endolymph as black, and the surrounding bone as a medium gray.
 It makes it easier to distinguish the membranous labyrinth from the otic capsule in some areas.
 The text below and images are from Dr. Sephardi:

 |Normal saccule and cochlea (image from Dr. A. Sephardi)||Normal Utricle.(image from Dr. A. Sephardi)|

 |Dilated cochlear ducts in Meniere's disease and dilated saccule.(image from Dr. A. Sephardi)||Dilated utricle in Meniere's disease. (image from Dr. A. Sephardi)|